jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 I have an adequate brainstorm here about how things should be and I am confident that nothing might stand in the way of implementing the aspect construct even when I totally ignore it in the first version.
 The aspect construct might not overthrow the basics of the notation of the language or the basics of the other constructs.
 Hooray!

-P.S.: Aspects can probably also have their own code, that does not really extend other objects, but is called upon by other objects.
+P.S.: Aspects can probably also have their own code, that might not really extend other objects, but is called upon by other objects.
 However that might be implemented, this might not be a problem.

 #### Loose Ideas